-The Code of Conduct of Conduct reiterates the conflict of interest policy of the Company that proscribes the engagement any in business relationship or activity which might detrimentally conflict with the interest of the Company.
+The Code of Conduct of Conduct reiterates the conflict of interest policy of the Company that proscribes the engagement in any business relationship or activity which might detrimentally conflict with the interest of the Company.

 Under its terms, a conflict of interest, actual or potential, may arise where, directly or indirectly, where (a) one engages in a business relationship or activity with anyone who is party to a transaction with the Company, (b) one is in a position to derive a personal benefit or a benefit by making or influencing decisions relating to any transaction, (c) an independent judgment of the Company's best interest cannot be exercised, and (d) an employee with close relative(s) is employed by another oil company.
 A full disclosure of any interest which the director, his immediate family or close relatives and friends may have in the Company is required to be made.
 The Code of Conduct further generally prohibits against (a) taking a business or financial opportunity that Petron would have an interest in pursuing, (b) using Company property, information or position for personal gain; and (c) competing with the Company. (b) Conduct of Business and Fair Dealings The CG Manual embodies the policy that a director's office is one of trust and confidence.
-In any business or dealing in which a director acts in his capacity as director of the Company, he should thus act in the best interest of the Company Corporate Policy Manual Under the Corporate Policy Manual, it is the policy of the Company maintain a respectable reputation in the business community in exercising the highest level of honesty, integrity, competence and prudence in the conduct of its operations.
-The conduct of business and fair dealings policy of the Company as described in the preceding column on senior management applies to employees as well.
+In any business or dealing in which a director acts in his capacity as director of the Company, he should thus act in the best interest of the Company in a manner characterized by transparency, accountability and fairness.
+He shall exercise leadership, prudence and integrity in directing the Corporate Policy Manual Under the Corporate Policy Manual, it is the policy of the Company maintain a respectable reputation in the business community in exercising the highest level of honesty, integrity, competence and prudence in the conduct of its operations.
+The Corporate Policy Manual requires that the Company only deal with licensed, reputable, reliable, competent and responsible suppliers and contractors which have The conduct of business and fair dealings policy of the Company as described in the preceding column on senior management applies to employees as well.